 ✈️ Frequent Flyer? — Aviation & maybe Travelling

-Thus, if you make up something creative as well as recognizable, you have more chances to be remembered.
+Thus, if you come up something creative as well as recognizable, you can have more chances to be remembered.

-As a membership website, you’ll need a client database (or already have one).
+As a membership website owner, you’ll need a client database (or already have one).

 Thus, to manage this database, you might need a Client Relationship Management (CRM) Software.